gear-tech/gear-js/api/README.md

 });
 ```

-### Get transaction fee
+### Get a transaction fee

-To get a transaction fee before sending a transaction you can use paymentInfo method.
+To get a transaction fee before sending a transaction you can use `paymentInfo` method.

 ```javascript
 const api = await GearApi.create();